Eskilstuna: Sport

 The handball club Eskilstuna Guif plays in the national top division.
 They have reached the Swedish Championship final four times (1997, 2001, 2009 and 2011), but lost on each occasion.
 Eskilstuna is also home to EFK (Eskilstuna Flygklubb), Sweden's largest glider Flying Club which hosted the World Gliding Championships in 2006.

-Since 2017, Eskilstuna has a football team in the highest tier Allsvenskan, named AFC Eskilstuna, who changed both the team name and location from Solna after qualifying for the top league after the 2016 season, making them the first team in the Swedish top leagues of football changing hometown.
-The women's football team, Eskilstuna United DFF, has played in the highest tier since 2014, and finished as runner up in the 2015 season, making them qualify for the 2016–17 UEFA Women's Champions League.
+Eskilstuna has had three men's football teams playing in the highest tier Allsvenskan; IFK Eskilstuna have played fourteen seasons in Allsvenskan, AFC Eskilstuna two seasons, and Eskilstuna City one season.
+The women's football team, Eskilstuna United DFF, play in the Elitettan, the second tier of women's football in Sweden, and spent nine seasons in the highest tier Damallsvenskan between 2014 and 2022.
+They finished as runners-up in 2015, making them qualify for the 2016–17 UEFA Women's Champions League.

 The speedway team in Eskilstuna, Smederna, competes in the highest speedway league in Sweden, Elitserien and race its home matches at Smedstadion outside Eskilstuna.
+They formerly raced at the Snälltorpet track before it was sold for housing in 2001.

 In eSports, Eskilstuna is home to CS:GO player Maikelele.

 The stadium Tunavallen was a venue for the 1958 FIFA World Cup, hosting one match between Paraguay and Yugoslavia.
 It has also been used for several practice games for the Swedish National Youth Teams.
 Sports clubs using Tunavallen include AFC Eskilstuna, Eskilstuna United DFF, Eskilstuna City FK and IFK Eskilstuna.
 Eskilstuna Södra FF are based at Skogsängens IP and BK Sport is based at Ekängen.

 Transport

-Eskilstuna is served by the Svealandsbanan railway line between Stockholm and Hallsberg.
+Eskilstuna is served by Eskilstuna Central Station.
+Regional operator Mälartåg runs trains on the via Eskilstuna to destinations such as Linköping, Örebro, Stockholm, Stockholm Arlanda Airport and Uppsala.
 European route E20 passes the city.
-The city has an airport, 13 km east of the centre.
+The city has a minor airport, 13 km east of the centre.